sympy/sympy/doc/src/explanation/glossary.md

     SymPy has two separate assumptions systems, which are closely related to one another.
-The first, which is sometimes called the "old assumptions" because it is older, defines assumptions on {term}`Symbol` objects, is queried by {term}`is_*` attributes.
-The second, which is sometimes called the "new assumptions", defines assumptions using separate predicate objects like `Q.positive` and does queries using the {func}`~.ask` function.
-    The newer assumptions system is able to support more complex queries, but is also not as built out as the older one.
+The first, which is sometimes called the "old assumptions" because it is older, allows assumptions to be assumed on {term}`Symbol` objects and queried with {term}`is_*` attributes.
+The second, which is sometimes called the "new assumptions", allows assumptions to be assumed using separate predicate objects like `Q.positive` and does queries using the {func}`~.ask` function.
+The newer assumptions system is able to support more complex queries, but is also not as well developed as the older one.
 Most users of SymPy should prefer the older assumptions system at this time.

 Atom

     An *atom* is an expression whose {term}`args` is the empty tuple `()`.
-    Atoms are the leaves of the expression tree.
+    Atoms are the leaves of the {term}`expression tree`.
 For example, if a function uses recursion to walk an expression tree using `args`, the atomic expressions will be the base case of the recursion.

     Note that the class {class}`~.Atom` is sometimes used as the base class of atomic expressions, but it is not a requirement for atomic expressions to